 The Royal Bermuda Regiment currently employs 30 soldiers on a Full-Time basis.
 These soldiers conduct the daily administration of the Regiment and specific Companies.
 The positions range from entry level jobs (Clerks & Storeman) to top level command staff (RSM, QM, TO, CO).
 To apply for any open positions (posted in Part One Orders) application forms are available from RHQ.

 The Royal Bermuda Regiment is actively looking for suitable volunteers to join Bermuda’s only military unit.
 By signing up as a volunteer you will receive an additional sign on bonus.
 A career in the Regiment offers its members a wide range of incentives:

 Sign on Bonus.
-Every volunteer who completes RC 16 will be given a sign-on bonus (typically $300-$500) at the end of their first year of service.
+Every volunteer who completes Recruit Camp will be given a sign-on bonus (typically $300-$500) at the end of their first year of service.